Skip to main content

 Required documents for all applicants to this study programme

-- A recent passport picture
+• A recent passport picture

-- A copy of your valid passport or your EU/EEA identity card*
+• A copy of your valid passport or your EU/EEA identity card*

 Make a copy of the page with your personal details.
 Save this copy as ‘passport copy’ and not as ‘passport picture’

-- A certified copy of your diploma if you have obtained it
+• A copy of your most recent grades transcript and/or a certified copy of your diploma if you already obtained it.

-Documents that might be required depending on your (academic) background
+Documents that might be required depending on your academic background

-Prove proficiency in subjects with evidence of additional courses or tests in the required subjects (if applicable)
+• Prove proficiency in subjects with evidence of additional courses or tests in the required subjects (if applicable)

 How do we assess your application?

-Matching Procedure
+Matching survey

 Maastricht University finds it most important that you choose a study programme and learning environment that suits you well and in which you can be successful.
-This is why a Matching Procedure is an optional part of the application process.
-However, you are not required to complete the Matching Procedure to be qualified for admission if you have met all other requirements.
+This is why a matching survey is an optional part of the application process.
+This survey will help you determine whether your expectations match the requirements of the programme.
+You will receive an invitation to complete the questionnaire in the application portal once you have completed your application.

 Read more about the variety of application processes within Maastricht University